jrnold/r4ds-exercise-solutions/docs/model-basics.md

 The option `na.action` determines how missing values are handled.
 It is a function.
-`na.warn` sets it so that there is a warning if there are any missing values (by default, R will just silently drop them).
+`na.warn` sets it so that there is a warning if there are any missing values.
+If it is not set (the default), R will silently drop them.

 ## A simple model